Fairytale of New York: Background and song development

-As 1986 went on, however, the Pogues encountered various problems that brought a halt to their recording activity.
+As 1986 went on, the Pogues encountered various problems that brought a halt to their recording activity.
 Their record label Stiff ran into financial difficulties and went into administration, although as the label still owned the rights to the Pogues' recordings this meant that a distribution deal had to be negotiated with a new label to release any new Pogues material.
 The group's deteriorating relationship with Costello saw them part ways with their producer, and, after increasingly erratic behaviour, Cait O'Riordan, who had become romantically involved with Costello, left the band in October 1986.
 The departure of O'Riordan meant the song had now lost its intended female singer.

 Recording

 The problems at Stiff were eventually resolved, and the Pogues were finally able to enter a recording studio again in early 1987 to start work on their third album, now with Steve Lillywhite producing.
 A new demo of "Fairytale of New York" was recorded at London's Abbey Road Studios in March 1987, with MacGowan singing both the male and female roles.
 However, it was not until the third set of recording sessions in August 1987 in nearby RAK Studios that it was suggested that Lillywhite take the track back to his home studio and let his wife Kirsty MacColl lay down a new guide vocal for the song.
 Having worked on her vocals meticulously, Lillywhite brought the recording back to the studio where the Pogues were impressed with MacColl's singing and realised she would be the ideal voice for the female character in the song.

 MacGowan later said, "Kirsty knew exactly the right measure of viciousness and femininity and romance to put into it and she had a very strong character and it came across in a big way...
 In operas, if you have a double aria, it's what the woman does that really matters.
 The man lies, the woman tells the truth."
 MacGowan re-recorded his vocals alongside the tape of MacColl's contribution (the duo never recorded the song together in the studio) and the song was duly completed with the addition of a harp played by Siobhan Sheahan and horns and a string section.
 The French horns and strings were recorded at Townhouse Studios on the last day of recording If I Should Fall from Grace with God, arranged by Fiachra Trench after band member James Fearnley had mocked up an arrangement on a keyboard.

+Reflecting on the recording of the song during a 2020 interview, MacGowan said "it was a happy time for the group.
+It's our Bohemian Rhapsody".
+He paid tribute to MacColl for lending her vocals to the song: "I was very grateful to Kirsty.
+I don't think it would have been such a big hit without her contribution."